alpha0010/react-native-pdf-viewer/README.md

 # react-native-pdf-light

-PDF viewer for React Native
+PDF viewer for React Native.
+Implemented with platform native render functions for smallest deploy size impact, and restricted feature set to simplify integration with larger systems.

+**NOTE:** Development is in early stages.
+There are likely performance issues.

 ## Installation